-• GER-240 Introduction to German Studies: Methods and Theories manifold linguistic and cultural contexts that have contributed to the body of theory at our disposal in studying culture, and German culture in particular.
+• GER-240 Introduction to German Studies: Methods and Theories

+Examines the concept of German Studies as a branch of Cultural Studies.
+A critical theory seminar that trains students in the analysis of texts from different disciplines and helps to develop a critical vocabulary for scholarly reflection.
+Aims to develop an awareness and understanding of the manifold linguistic and cultural contexts that have contributed to the body of theory at our disposal in studying culture, and German culture in particular.
 Conducted in English.
 Open to all students, but required for all German majors.
 As a foundational course, it should be taken as early as possible along the major track.
 Offered every other fall semester (in odd years: 2019, 2021 etc)